awsdocs/aws-transfer-user-guide/doc_source/users-policies.md

 ```

 **Note**
-In the policy above, it is assumed that users have their home directories set to include a trailing slash, to signify that it is a directory\.
+In the preceding policy, it is assumed that users have their home directories set to include a trailing slash, to signify that it is a directory\.
 If, on the other hand, you set a user's `HomeDirectory` without the trailing slash, then you should include it as part of your policy\.

 In the previous example policy, note the use of the `transfer:HomeFolder`, `transfer:HomeBucket`, and `transfer:HomeDirectory` policy parameters\.
 These parameters are set for the `HomeDirectory` that is configured for the user, as described in [HomeDirectory](https://docs.aws.amazon.com/transfer/latest/userguide/API_CreateUser.html#TransferFamily-CreateUser-request-HomeDirectory) and [Implementing your API Gateway method](custom-identity-provider-users.md#authentication-api-method)\.
 These parameters have the following definitions:
 + The `transfer:HomeBucket` parameter is replaced with the first component of `HomeDirectory`\.